skiadas/WebAppsCourse/notes/css_survey.md

   ~ A rule consists of a "selector" and series of property-value specifications.
 It indicates that those elements that match the selector should have those properties set to those values.

 selectors
   ~ [Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Selectors) "target" certain elements in the page.
 For instance a selector could say: "I want to look at the `li` elements that have a class of `todo` and are contained inside an element with and id of `main`."
+This would be expressed as `#main li.todo`.

     There are a great many types of things that can be targeted via selectors (both in CSS and in Javascript as we will see when we discuss jQuery).
 For instance: